Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Introduction

-Towards the aim of model diagnostics and refinement, there are two main streams of literature on evaluating goodness-of-fit for regression models.
-The first one is on model comparison by conducting formal tests among nested (e.g. likelihood ratio tests) or non-nested (e.g. Vuong's tests as in \cite{vuong1989likelihood}) models.
-The second type of approach focuses on diagnostics for a specific model at hand and does not require alternative models, which is the focus of this paper.
-Residuals are a central component of this second class of diagnostic methods.
-One can use graphical techniques (\citealt{ben2004quantile}) or construct overall goodness-of-fit tests using residuals (e.g. \citealt{randles1984tests}) to assess the adequacy of a model.
+Towards the goal of model assessment and refinement, there are two main streams of literature on evaluating the adequacy of a model for a dataset at hand.
+The first one is on formal goodness-of-fit tests, which produce a single number (a test statistic or the corresponding $p$-value) and yield conclusions with statistical confidence.
+The second type of approach is an informal and typically graphical assessment, which is the key focus of this paper.
+Residuals play a central role in examining the agreement between a dataset and an assumed model both formally and informally.
+One can use graphical techniques (\citealt{ben2004quantile}) or construct overall goodness-of-fit tests using residuals (\citealt{randles1984tests}) to assess the adequacy of a model.
+Should a model be perceived as insufficient, model diagnostics, which aim at identifying the exact causes of misspecification, may be a further task.
+The distribution of residuals often hints at the potential causes of misspecification.
+There are also model checking methods for particular model assumptions which do not rely on residuals, e.g. \cite{cook1997graphics}.

+This article centers around developing a tool for assessing model adequacy with discrete outcomes.
+An informative assessment tool should have the following two desirable properties.
+First, it is crucial that the tool follows a known shape or pattern under the true model and deviates from this shape with model misspecification.
+This pattern of behavior is the foundation of assessment.
+Percentile-percentile (P-P) plots are commonly employed to compare the empirical distribution of residuals with the hypothesized distribution.
+Second, assessment tools should be sensitive to various types of model misspecification so as to provide effective detection of model inadequacy.

-Residuals, originally rooted in linear models, have been used in regression model diagnostics extensively, e.g., identifying outliers, detecting further factors, etc. \cite{cox1968general} generalized the idea of residuals beyond normality by creating independent and identically distributed (i.i.d.) variables homogeneous across covariates.
-Their framework is effective for continuous outcomes.
-For example, for continuous observations $Y_i,i=1,\ldots,n$, the uniform Cox-Snell residuals are defined as $\hat{F}_i(Y_i)$ with $\hat{F}_i$ as the fitted distribution function of $Y_i$.
+Residuals, originally rooted in linear models, have been used in regression model assessment and diagnostics extensively. \cite{cox1968general} generalized the idea of residuals beyond normality by creating independent and identically distributed (i.i.d.) variables homogeneous across covariates.
+Their framework is compelling for continuous outcomes.
+For example, for continuous observations $Y_i,i=1,\ldots,n$, the uniform Cox-Snell residuals are defined as $\hat{F}_i(Y_i)$, where $\hat{F}_i$ is the fitted distribution function of $Y_i$.
 Given a well-fitting model, the Cox-Snell residuals should present a uniform trend, and otherwise lack of fit is implied.
+However, the effectiveness of Cox-Snell residuals does not carry over to discrete outcomes, which in general cannot be expressed as transforms of i.i.d. variables.
+Yet regression models for discrete outcomes have been long and widely applied in many areas of research, including insurance, biology, and education, among many others.
+The focus of model assessment with discrete outcomes has been to create approximately identically distributed variables by searching for the optimal transformations (e.g., \citealt{pierce1986residuals}).